Finding Forward Books

-Finding Forward Books publishes high-interest, low-reading-level novels for reluctant teen readers.
-They have compelling stories about real-life situatons, and have been praised by Kirkus Reviews, Publishers Weekly, BookLife Reviews, Foreword Clarion Reviews, and BlueInk Reviews.
+The novels are classroom appropriate and do not contain sex or profanity.
+They have been praised in Kirkus Reviews, Publishers Weekly BookLife Reviews, Foreword Clarion Reviews, and BlueInk Reviews.

 Owen Daniels, a tenth grader, has had difficulties with reading since first grade.
 A teacher works with him, and he makes excellent progress.
 Others come to believe in him.
 But he must learn to believe in himself.
 See review in Kirkus Reviews.
 Lexile measure HL420L.
 ISBN 978-0-5789237-2-7.